The Complete Guide to CPG Unit Economics

 - DTC and e-commerce: Higher revenue per unit (no distributor or retailer margin), but higher fulfillment costs and customer acquisition costs.
 DTC contribution margins are often attractive on paper but erode quickly when you factor in shipping and CAC.

 - Natural grocery: Lower revenue per unit after distributor and retailer margins, but lower fulfillment cost per unit because you are shipping cases, not individual units.
+Trade spend is moderate.

 - Conventional grocery: Similar margin structure to natural but with higher trade spend requirements and higher velocity expectations.
+Volume can make up for thinner margins if you hit velocity targets.

 Using Unit Economics for Fundraising